TotalTaxAmount/nix/README.md

 - [x] Add a global config thing to change colors from one place
 - [x] Add eww configs
 - [x] Understand flakes
-- [ ] Finish fully using color theme
+- [ ] Finish fully using color theme.